 Optional Taught Politics Modules

-In 2015 we listed a new Work Placement module enabling students to gain work experience in the third sector, and to undertake an applied research project by working together with a third sector organization.
+The Work Placement module enables students to gain work experience in the third sector, and to undertake an applied research project by working together with a third sector organization.

 All students may attend the Graduate Research Seminar, which meets weekly to discuss the ongoing work of PhD and MA students.

 Applying for the Political Theory MA